mycontroller-org/documentation/content/en/docs/user-interface/resources/gateway-mysensors.md

       portname: /dev/ttyUSB0 # (3)
       baudrate: 115200 # (4)
   ```
-###### Configuration details
-1. `provider.protocol.type` type of the gateway. here it is serial gateway
+  1. `type` of the protocol. here it should be `serial`
-2. `provider.protocol.transmitPreDelay`  wait till this time and sends the data to provider network, can be used to avoid collision on the provider network
+  2. `transmitPreDelay` - wait till this time to avoid collision and sends the data to provider network
-3. `provider.protocol.portname` name of the serial port
+  3. `portname` name of the serial port
-4. `provider.protocol.baudrate` baud rate of the serial port
+  4. `baudrate` baud rate of the serial port

-### Ethernet Gateway Sample configuration
-Restricted to only ethernet config.
-For other fields on the [MQTT Gateway Config](/docs/user-interface/resources/gateway-mysensors/#mqtt-gateway-sample-configuration)
+#### Protocol Configuration - Ethernet
 * Form view
   ![gateway-mysensors-serial](/doc-images/gateway-mysensors-ethernet.png)